zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/introduction/introduction.md

 ## About this Workshop

-The labs in this workshop walk you through all the steps to get started using **Oracle Cloud Infrastructure (OCI) Data Catalog**.
+The labs in this workshop walk you through all the steps to get access the Data Lake using Autonomous Database and Data Catalog.

 Estimated Lab Time: TBD minutes.